 20 C.F.R. § 404.367(b), (c)(1)-(2); POMS RS 00205.300(C); RS 00205.310(A); RS 00205.315(A).

-A person may continue to be eligible for student benefits if he/she has attained age 19 in a month he/she is in full-time attendance and meets the conditions in RS 00205.325 for benefits beyond that month.
+19 in a month he/she is in full-time attendance and meets the conditions in RS 00205.325 for benefits beyond that month.
 POMS RS 00205.001(A).

 B. Independent Study under Social Security Regulations and Policies